MultiSafepay/docs/content/payments/methods/prepaid-cards/edenred/activation.md

 layout: 'child'
 ---

-To activate the use of Edenred vouchers you need to:
+To activate the use of Edenred vouchers, follow these steps:

-1. Register your website with Edenred by filling in their [form](https://registreermijnwebsite.edenred.be/).
-2. Select the checkboxes in the form for each  Edenred voucher you want to offer.
+1. Fill out the Edenred – [Registreer mijn website](https://registreermijnwebsite.edenred.be/) form, selecting the relevant checkbox for each voucher you want to offer.
-3. Sign a contract with Edenred specifying the Edenred vouchers you will offer.
+2. Sign a contract with Edenred, specifying the Edenred vouchers you want to offer.
-4. Receive your Edenred Merchant ID.
+3. Receive your Edenred Merchant ID.
-5. Share your Edenred Merchant ID with your account manager to complete activation.
+4. To complete activation, email your Edenred Merchant ID to your account manager at <sales@multisafepay.com>